How coronavirus is affecting Bolivia

 Nikki Evans, CAFOD’s Programme Officer for Bolivia

-Rural families in remote areas are producing vegetables thanks to CAFOD support but cannot travel to markets to sell them.
-Without access to the markets or the money they would have earned, they cannot buy other essentials such as soap, flour, oil or meat.
+Rural families in remote areas have been producing vegetables thanks to CAFOD support, however during the quarantine they couldn’t sell their crops.
+Without access to the markets or the money they would have earned they have been unable to buy seeds or other essentials such as soap, flour, oil or meat.

 Coronavirus has also reached overcrowded prisons and they are being managed by staff without PPE.